WORLD SURF LEAGUE FANTASY POOL

 Compete: Build your team and start scoring points!

-While we recommend joining before the first event on January 27th for the best chance to win overall, you can join anytime and still compete for individual event prizes.
+While we recommend joining before the first event on April 1, 2026 for the best chance to win overall, you can join anytime and still compete for individual event prizes.

 Surf league Rules